H.264 vs MPEG-4: Should You Convert DVD to H.264 or MPEG-4 with HandBrake?

 Step 4.
 Make many other fussy settings and click Start on the top.

 Although HandBrake can convert Blu-ray or DVD to MP4 using H.264 (x264), MPEG-4 (FFmpeg) or MPEG-2 (FFmpeg), it does not support copy-protected/encrypted DVDs, for the lack of decrypting ability.
 Plus, it has no specific profiles for the majority of devices, making it difficult and inconvenient to complete the DVD conversion directly, especially for lay persons.
 Even so, HandBrake has being complained for many errors.
-To get rid of such perplexes, people tend to use the best HandBrake alternative – WinX DVD Ripper Platinum.
+To get rid of this, people tend to use the best HandBrake alternative – WinX DVD Ripper Platinum.

-Option 2: Rip DVD by HandBrake Alternative using H.264/MPEG-4 video codec
+Rip DVD by HandBrake Alternative using H.264/MPEG-4 video codec

 As the pro version of free WinX DVD Ripper, this HandBrake MPEG-4/H.264 alternative takes the lead in DVD backup.
 Without the need of downloading the H.264 codec or other third-party software, the best DVD ripping tool will rip any DVDs to MPEG-4 or H.264 very fast without video audio quality loss apparently.
 Although WinX DVD Ripper Platinum has more than 350 profiles for different gadgets and players, here we just take converting a DVD to iPhone supported MPEG-4/AVC H.264 as an example: